SuperOfficeDocs/data-access/docs/netserver/web-services/proxies/built-in.md

 ## <a name="modes"></a>Service communication modes

-The Agent factory returns implementation objects that talk directly to the database or to return proxy objects that talk to the back-end via SOAP.
+The constructors return implementation objects that talk directly to the database or to return proxy objects that talk to the back-end via SOAP.
 The advantage of this is that it gives flexibility since you can run everything on one box or two separate boxes without changing the program.
 Only the config file needs to be changed.

 The diagram depicts the data path taken when communicating with the Services layer.